gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/cheatsheet.md

   - Press to toggle device enabled, **SHIFT** to toggle device collapsed

 ### Parameter Navigation (**Sample Select**)
   - Press and hold **Sample Select**, select parameter using pads.
-White are available and blue is selected.
+White are available, blue is selected, red is currently selected parameter.
   - Turn to adjust by one option or 1 or 1%, **SHIFT** for fine-tuning at 0,1%
   - Press to reset to default value